ifMixup: Interpolating Graph Pair to Regularize Graph Classification: Experiments

-MixupGraph is the only available approach for applying Mixup on graph classification.
+It is worth noting that, the node features of all these eight established benchmark datasets are {\em one-hot coded} as implemented by the built-in torch\_geometric.datasets functions in the Pytorch Geometric platform.
+As a result, the node {\em feature sets} of all these eight popular benchmark datasets are {\em linearly independent}, satisfying the mild assumption as stated in Lemma~\ref{lem2} for \ifmixup$ $ to be completely information lossless.

+\textbf{Comparison Baselines} We compare our method with seven baselines, including MixupGraph~\cite{mixupgraph}, DropEdge~\cite{rong2020dropedge}, DropNode~\cite{10.5555/3294771.3294869,abs-1801-10247,10.5555/3327345.3327367}, Attribute Masking and Baseline.
+MixupGraph applies Mixup on graph classification.
 It leverages a simple way to avoid dealing with the arbitrary structure for mixing a graph pair, through mixing the entire graph representation resulting from the READOUT function of the GNNs.
 DropEdge and DropNode are two widely used graph perturbation strategies for graph augmentation.
 DropEdge randomly removes a set of existing edges from a given graph.
 DropNode randomly deletes a portion of nodes and their connected edges.
+Attribute Masking represents one of the state-of-the-art methods for graph data augmentation~\cite{You2020GraphCL}.
+We here assign random attribute values to 20\% of the graph nodes.
+Also, since \ifmixup$ $ utilizes weighted edges, we also further compare our method with two state-of-the-art attention-based graph networks: GAT~\citep{velickovic2018graph} and GATv2~\citep{brody2022how}, which leverage learned edge weights for neighbour aggregation.
+For these two methods, we also used the implementation from the Pytorch Geometric~\citep{Fey/Lenssen/2019} platform.

+For the Baseline model, we use two popular GNNs network architectures: GCN~\cite{kipf2017semi} and GIN~\cite{xu2018how}.
 GCN and GIN are two popular GNN architectures and have been widely adopted for graph classification.
 GCN leverages spectral-based convolutional operation to learn spectral features of graph through aggregation, benefiting from a normalized adjacency matrix, while GIN leverages the nodes' spatial relations to aggregate neighborhood features, representing the state-of-the-art GNN network architecture.
 We use their implementations in the PyTorch Geometric platform~\footnote{https://github.com/pyg-team/pytorch\_geometric}.
-Note that, for the GCN, we use the GCN with Skip Connection~\citep{7780459} as that in~\citep{li2019deepgcns}, This Skip Connection empowers the GCN to benefit from deeper layers in GNN networks.
+Note that, for the GCN, we use the GCN with Skip Connection~\cite{7780459} as that in~\cite{li2019deepgcns}, This Skip Connection empowers the GCN to benefit from deeper GNN networks.